Generic root counts and flatness in tropical geometry: Tropical intersections and generic root counts

-\begin{example} Let $X\to{T_{Y}}$ be a closed embedding with an empty generic fiber.
-If the fiber of $X$ over some $P\in{Y^{\mathrm{an}}}$ is non-empty, then the embedding is not tropically flat over $P$ by \cref{prop:DimensionTropical}.
-More generally, if the dimension of the fiberwise tropicalization $\mathrm{trop}(X_{P})$ is higher than the generic dimension, then $X\to{T_{Y}}$ is not tropically flat over $P$. \end{example}
+\begin{remark} If the generic fiber $X_\eta$ is empty and $X_P$ is non-empty over some $P\in{Y^{\mathrm{an}}}$, then $X$ is not tropically flat around $P$ by \cref{pro:DimensionsTransverseIntersections}.
+More generally, if the dimension of the fiberwise tropicalization $\mathrm{trop}(X_{P})$ is higher than the generic dimension, then $X$ is not tropically flat around $P$. \end{remark}